Carl Hite has fought a few battles in the higher education arena in almost three decades of working for colleges.

 Also being considered are Katherine Johnson, 53, president of Nash Community College in Rocky Mount, N.C., and PHCC vice president Paul Szuch, 58.

 A former provost at Hillsborough Community College, Hite has spent the past eight years in Tennessee.
-He was a history major at Florida State University and holds a master's degree in American history and a doctorate in higher education administration, both from the University of Florida.
+He was a history major at Florida State University and also holds a master's degree in American history and a doctorate in higher education administration, both from the University of Florida.

 Hite described his leadership style as "enthusiastic" _ a trait he also said was most important to effective leading.
 He said he would spend his first 90 days in the presidency traveling to each of PHCC's five locations to get to know the people and issues that make the school tick.

-Hite stood before 40 to 50 people and spoke for about five minutes for each of the 20 questions posed to him.
+Hite stood before 40 to 50 people and spoke for about five minutes on each of the 20 questions posed to him.
 A former high school track and football coach who went on to spend five years as Hillsborough Community College's athletic director, Hite said he holds student activities and sports as vital to college life.

 "I'm ready to come home," he said.
 "I need to be in Florida."